-II.1.
+2.1.
 THE CRISIS ENVIRONMENT

-There are said to be many reasons for the financial and economic crisis184 and the way it turned out: the granting of mortgages to people unfit to pay them back and the subsequent bursting of the 'housing bubble', largely unsupervised financial speculations and transactions by misuse of loopholes created in the international financial market, downwards spirals of unemployment, state bankruptcy and failing welfare systems with subsequent austerity measures.
+There are said to be many reasons for the financial and economic crisis184 and the way it turned out: the granting of mortgages to people unfit to pay them back and the subsequent bursting of the "housing bubble," largely unsupervised financial speculations and transactions by misuse of loopholes created in the international financial market, downwards spirals of unemployment, state bankruptcy and failing welfare systems with subsequent austerity measures.
 This thesis does not offer sufficient space nor do I have the capacities to solve the mysteries of the global financial and economic crisis, but it is important to briefly look at the causes of this crisis in order to be able to draw a picture of the crisis environment.

-What started in the US in 2007, resulted in a worldwide crisis in 2008 and swept over Europe just as mush as any other part of the world.
+What started in the US in 2007, resulted in a world-wide crisis in 2008 and swept over Europe just as much as any other part of the world.
 Events in the US are said to have been predictable and culminated in the burst of the housing bubble that had built up through millions of people getting mortgages that were way above their financial capacities.
-The US government subsequently appointed the Financial Crisis Inquiry economic and social impacts it has caused for vast amounts of people, as well as the governmental reactions that are now put in place and continue to affect them.